 - Quick-learning and flexible, particularly around online communities, public policies and technologies.

 - Organized, efficient, proactive, able to meet deadlines.

 - Emotionally mature and self-reliant; tolerates ambiguity and maintains positive, respectful professional relationships.

 - Competence working in teams partially or totally remote, sometimes at inconvenient times.

-- Experience working with volunteers.
+- Experience with writing user-help documentation.

 The Wikimedia Foundation is…

 …the nonprofit organization that hosts and operates Wikipedia and the other Wikimedia free knowledge projects.
 Our vision is a world in which every single human can freely share in the sum of all knowledge.
 We believe that everyone has the potential to contribute something to our shared knowledge, and that everyone should be able to access that knowledge, free of interference.
 We host the Wikimedia projects, build software experiences for reading, contributing, and sharing Wikimedia content, support the volunteer communities and partners who make Wikimedia possible, and advocate for policies that enable Wikimedia and free knowledge to thrive.
 The Wikimedia Foundation is a charitable, not-for-profit organization that relies on donations.
 We receive financial support from millions of individuals around the world, with an average donation of about $15.
 We also receive donations through institutional grants and gifts.
 The Wikimedia Foundation is a United States 501(c)(3) tax-exempt organization with offices in San Francisco, California, USA.